 One of the important ingredients in the development of DFP is the choice of the number of Monte Carlo samples S at every time and it is instructive to see the effect on inference with different choices of S. The simulation section presents results of DFP with S = 500.
-To assess the sensitivity to the choice of S in our simulations, we compute DFP after moderately perturbing S. Table 4 presents the predictive inference with DFP for S = 500, 750, 1000 in the different simulation cases with the Bayesian Lasso prior.
-The results show practically indistinguishable inference with different choices of S, with S = 750 and S = 1000 naturally incurring much more computational cost.
-In our experience, the inference can be marginally improved with much larger choices of S, though such choicees practically diminish any computational advantage of DFP.
+To assess the sensitivity to the choice of S in our simulations, we compute DFP after moderately perturbing S. Table 4 presents the predictive inference with DFP for S = 500,750,1000 in the different simulation cases with the Bayesian Lasso prior.
+The results show practically

-Figure 7: Performance measures for MCMC, DFP and C-DF with the Spike and Lasso prior under Simulations 1 (1st row) and 2 (second row).
+Figure 10: Performance measures for MCMC, DFP and C-DF with the Spike and Lasso prior under Simulations 1 (1st row) and 2 (second row).
 Coverage and interval scores are based on the average of the 95% predictive intervals.